joanpuigsanz/servdroid/README.md

 * The 404 error page can be personalised.
 Available on [Google Play store](https://play.google.com/store/apps/details?id=org.servDroid.web)

+This project uses ActionBarSherlock.
+In order to be able to use it
 ## Binding the ServDroid service
 The version 0.2.4 and above allows the developer to manage the ServDroid service from an other application.